dimamik/live_chess/README.md

 - All game state lives in memory. `LiveChess.GameSupervisor` and `LiveChess.GameServer` coordinate lifecycle and move validation.
 - Game topics are broadcast over `Phoenix.PubSub`, allowing LiveViews to stay synced without manual polling.
+- **Phoenix.Presence** tracks spectators and players with automatic cleanup when connections drop.
+See [docs/PRESENCE.md](docs/PRESENCE.md) for details.
 - The UI uses TailwindCSS utility classes that ship with new Phoenix projects—no external CSS framework required.

 ## Engine configuration